solsticedhiver/anzan/README.md

 You can also use a TTS (aka.
 Text-To-Speach) feature to get the numbers pronounced in a selection of languages.

-This is a tool you can use to practice on a real soroban, if you don't like the soroban exam pdf or htmls.
+This is a also tool you can use to practice on a real soroban, instead of anzan.

 TODO: we need to add multiplication and division for that purpose.